Sir-Apple/CodingInThePark/README.md

 3. The team uses or does not use the switches in the room to solve the gate puzzle
 4. Once the gate is opened, they proceed on in the maze
 5. Repeat 1-4 till finished

+## Notice: Unfortunately, this project is currently untestable, only codes can be reviewed.